James Brown’s group studies the evolution of plant diseases, especially fungal diseases of crops and trees.

 Hehir J. G., Connolly C., O'Driscoll A., Lynch J. P., Spink J., Brown J. K. M., Doohan F., Mullins E. (2017)Temporal and spatial field evaluations highlight the importance of the presymptomatic phase in supporting strong partial resistance in Triticum aestivum against Zymoseptoria triticiPlant Pathology (67)Publisher's version: 1365-3059

-The group welcomes enquiries from scientists interested in any of the areas of plant science they work on.
+The group also welcomes enquiries from scientists interested in any of the areas of plant science they work on.